 Pedestrian accidents affect thousands of Americans and their families each year.
-According to the National Highway Traffic Safety Administration, nearly 5,400 pedestrians died in accidents throughout the United States in 2015.
+According to the National Highway Traffic Safety Administration, nearly 5,400 pedestrians died in accidents throughout the United States in a recent one year period.
 If you or a loved one incurred injury or other damages in a pedestrian accident, you need legal representation.
 The Savannah personal injury attorneys at Butler Prather LLP are committed to your case and have the experience to hold the negligent parties accountable for their actions.

-Contact us today to schedule a free initial consultation and learn more about your legal options.
-Here are some reasons why you should call us for your pedestrian accident claim.
+Contact us today at (706) 322-1990 to schedule a free initial consultation and learn more about your legal options.
+Here are some reasons why you should call us for your Savannah pedestrian accident claim.

 A pedestrian accident may occur in a wide range of scenarios.
 However, many of them arise from negligence.
 Some of the most common causes of pedestrian accidents include: